 AVID stands for Advancement Via Individual Determination.
 It is a college readiness system that prepares students in kindergarten through 12th grade for college eligibility and success.
 Some colleges and universities have also implemented AVID to help their students.
 Since it began in 1980 in California, AVID has been adopted by thousands of schools and colleges/universities across the United States and in 16 countries, making a difference in the lives of more than 2 million students.

-AVID is for all students but targets those in the academic middle and who are usually under-served.
+AVID is for all students but targets those in the academic middle and who are usually underserved.
 Its systematic approach supports students and educators as they increase school-wide/district-wide learning and performance.
 AVID is not a remedial, niche, or college outreach program.
-It is not a free ride or a study hall.
+It is not a study hall.
 AVID students must learn and apply the skills they are taught in the AVID elective class in all of their classes as well as do the academically rigorous work required.
 AVID-trained educators also share AVID methodologies and strategies with their fellow educators at their school, so that all students, not just those in the AVID elective class, can benefit from AVID.

 AVID combines rigor with support that includes the student's individual determination and the support of teachers, other AVID students, their families, and AVID tutors.